Along Came Jones (song): Origins and meaning

 Westerns were the most popular genre on TV and film in the 1950s and early 1960s.
 In mocking their inescapable presence, the song takes inspiration from the 1945 Gary Cooper film Along Came Jones, a comedy Western.
 In the film the "long, lean, lanky" Cooper lampoons his usual "slow-walkin', slow-talkin'" screen persona.
 The music for the film was composed by Arthur Lange, mentor to songwriter Mike Stoller.
+The idea for the song may also have been based on old movie serials like "The Perils of Pauline", "The Hazards of Helen" and "The Exploits of Elaine".

 Historian Ken Emerson notes of the song: "What was original in the humor of 'Along Came Jones' was not its parody of shoot-'em-ups … What was new were black voices mocking an iconic Caucasian genre fifteen years before Mel Brooks' Blazing Saddles.
 Leiber's original lyrics sharpened the racial angle by calling attention to the hero's white hat, white boots, and faithful white horse.
 Those lines did not pass muster with Jerry Wexler, the executive producer at Atlantic to whom Leiber and Stoller generally reported."